dariadr/Dijkstra/README.md

-Dijkstra's algorithm in an undirected graph
+Dijkstra's algorithm on an undirected graph